naughtyfruit53/FastApiv1.6/docs/archive/implementation_reports/WHATSAPP_OTP_IMPLEMENTATION_SUMMARY.md

 ## 🚀 Implementation Overview

-This implementation successfully adds WhatsApp OTP authentication to the TRITIQ ERP system with email fallback, meeting all requirements specified in the problem statement.
+This implementation successfully adds WhatsApp OTP authentication to the TRITIQ BOS system with email fallback, meeting all requirements specified in the problem statement.

 ## ✅ Requirements Fulfilled